aospa-picasso/releases/README.md

 Before you issue your logcat please paste it [here](https://pastebin.com/) then [write an issue](https://github.com/aospa-picasso/releases/issues/new) to me with your pastebin link.
 I'll take a look as soon as possible.

 If possible please discribe about how to reproduce your problem in the issue.
 Thanks!

+Feel free to communicate with me on [telegram offtopic group](https://t.me/credits_offtopic) or give me a reasonable pm.